IHE/ITI.NPFS/input/pagecontent/volume-1.md

-to perform the Submit File \[ITI-87\] to replace the Privacy Policy by submitting a new one (linked to the original file via a replacement association, using the relatesTo parameter) and updating metadata for the previous Privacy Policy, changing its status to “superseded”.
+to perform the Submit File \[ITI-87\] to replace the Privacy Policy by submitting a new one (linked to the original file via a replacement association, using the relatesTo parameter) and updating metadata for the previous Privacy Policy, changing its status to "superseded".

 This use case is different than Use Case \#3 because here the original Privacy Policy file needs to be preserved (i.e., it is not overwritten).